The Magdalen House

-Tucked away in the Dallas neighborhood of Little Forest Hills, our well-loved, well-worn home has become too small and has been subjected to 22 years of wear and tear.
+Tucked away in the Dallas neighborhood of Little Forest Hills, our well-loved, well-worn home has become too small and has been subjected to over two decades of wear and tear.
 With a frequent wait list for our Social Detox Program, restricted access to our Peer Recovery Program meetings by public transportation, and limited visibility from the community, the need for a new facility is critical to our growth.
 Additionally, we seek a more accessible and visible location that will allow us to serve a higher number of alcoholic women and their families.

 To avoid suspension of our life saving services and create a unique space for our programming, we have elected to renovate a house in a new location while we continue to provide services to alcoholic women in our current home.
 This new facility will enable us to customize the space specifically for our programs and increase our Social Detox Program capacity by 40% – growing our in-house client capacity from 14 to 20 beds – while doubling the space for our Peer Recovery Program classes, meetings, and workshops.